iPhone Volume and Receiver

 Follow these steps to see if the issue is with your receiver or your network:

 - Open the Voice Memos app and record a short audio clip.
+If you don't have the Voice Memos app, learn how to restore it.

 - Tap in the upper-right corner of your screen to switch playback between the speaker and receiver.